Charge more with a crutch, a computer and a coffee maker.

 You see, a very strange thing was happening.
 I had become a local identity.
 I was the ‘crutch guy’.
 Literally dozens of strangers stopped me on the street to talk.

 A shirtless jogging man and the local dry cleaner (who I never use), became my best friends.
 I met and had real conversations with a retired physio, a lady who had a knee reconstruction, lots of coffee shop owners, several old people, customers in shops, the bottle shop girls, gym instructors, unknown neighbours, and countless other people.
+This was all the more surprising because without the crutch I don't really stand out much.
+Some people have had to be introduced up to three times before they started to remember ever meeting me (I think I would have been a good spy).
+Anyway, I can only think that with ‘the crutch’ I was a person with a story: a story that people felt they could get involved in.
+Maybe this is what it’s like to be pregnant and everyone touches your belly.
+My 9 weeks of celebrity, after so many years of obscurity, made me think that brands with a story have a much better chance than brands without.

 Apple has lots of stories.
 Take your pick.
 Steve Jobs.
 Design.
 Style.
 Fashion.
 Ease of use.
 Interestingly, you can buy a cheaper version of everything they sell.
-But the story makes consumers interested enough to pay more for smart phones, tablet computers, music players, even computers.
+But the story makes consumers interested enough to pay more for smart phones, tablet computers, music players, even computers. http://store.apple.com/au At the other end of the ‘size of company’ spectrum is Otto Espresso.
+Otto is a stove-top coffee maker that builds up a dangerous amount of pressure to make a real espresso coffee at home.
+A risk worth taking, I say.

 The owner of Otto, Craig Hiron, mortgaged his house, borrowed from friends, maxed his credit cards, and lives partly off his mum's superannuation while his company finds it’s feet.
 With a story like that how could you not be interested in the Otto brand?
 Did the story help me spend an insane amount of money on a coffee maker?
 You bet it did.